Last Updated on January 5, 2022 by Muhammad Junaid Khalid

 - From here, go to Update & Security.

-- After installation of the update, it might require a system restart in order to get the new update in its full effect.
+- After installation of the update, it might require a system restart to get the new update to its full effect.

 #8 Clean C:/ Drive

 Disk cleanup is a windows default utility that helps to clean unnecessary files from your local disks as well as speed up computer performance.
 It can be used to clean any of your local disks.
 But, we are showing you how to clean your C drive because this is a performance-oriented tutorial.

 So let me show you how to do that.